Decision Questions for Probabilistic Automata on Small Alphabets: Unary PFA

-The emptiness problem can be shown Skolem-hard by encoding the positivity problem which is known to be Skolem-hard, see \cite{OW14} for example. \end{proof}
+The emptiness problem can be shown Skolem-hard by encoding the positivity problem which is known to be Skolem-hard, see \cite{OW14} for example.
+Essentially this stems from the fact that $u_j^2$ is also an LRS and clearly $u_j^2$ is nonnegative.
+Thus, encoding $u_j^2$ in the same way as above means that $\pfa(a^j) \geq \frac{1}{(k+2)}$ with equality if and only if $u_j = 0$ as required.

-We now move to prove our main result, specifically that the emptiness and $\lambda$-reachability problems for polynomially ambiguous unary probabilistic finite automata are in EXPTIME.
+Note that stochastic matrix $A$ is necessarily \emph{exponentially ambiguous} so long as one of the coefficients $a_0, \ldots, a_{k-1}$ is negative.
+This follows since $A$ is then strictly positive by construction.
+The degree of ambiguity of word $a^j$ is thus $(k+2)^j$.
+An interesting construction is shown in \cite{OW12}, where a technique to generate a stochastic matrix of dimension $2k+1$ is given (rather than dimension $k+2$ shown above).
+The resulting PFA is still exponentially ambiguous, but with lower ambiguity. \end{proof} We now move to prove our main result, specifically that the emptiness and $\lambda$-reachability problems for polynomially ambiguous unary probabilistic finite automata are in EXPTIME.
 Note again that without the restriction of polynomial ambiguity the problem is Skolem-hard by Theorem~\ref{skolRes} and thus not even known to be decidable.

-\begin{theorem} The $\lambda$-reachability and (strict) emptiness problems for unary polynomially ambiguous Probabilistic Finite Automata are decidable in EXPTIME. \end{theorem}
+\begin{thm} The $\lambda$-reachability and (strict) emptiness problems for unary polynomially ambiguous Probabilistic Finite Automata are decidable in EXPTIME. \end{thm}

 In order to establish Theorem~\ref{mainthm}, we need to prove a series of lemmas.